garima-9536/STUDENT_GRADE_CALCULATOR_JAVA/README.md

 # STUDENT_GRADE_CALCULATOR_JAVA
- Twrite marks obtained (out of 100) in each subject.
+ write marks obtained (out of 100) in each subject.
 Get Total MarksSum up the marks obtained in all subjects.
 Calculate Average Percentage of subjects to get the average percentage. grades based on the average percentage will be recieved